 Churn: Average monthly subscriber line churn for a particular period is calculated by dividing the number of lines that terminated during that period by the simple average number of lines during the period and dividing the result by the number of months in the period.
-The simple average number of lines during the period, plus the number of lines on the last day of the period, divided by two.
+The simple average number of lines during the period is the number of lines on the first day of the period, plus the number of lines on the last day of the period, divided by two.
 Terminations, as used in the calculation of churn statistics, do not include customers terminated during the period if termination occurred within the first 30 days after purchasing our service.
 Management reviews this metric to evaluate whether we are retaining our existing subscribers in accordance with our business plans.
-Churn approximated 3.7% for the third fiscal quarter of 2007 and 3.4% for the same period of fiscal 2006.
-The increase in churn was due to a change in our collection policies and procedures in the first fiscal quarter of 2007.
-We have reduced the number of months a subscriber may remain on our service without paying for the service.
-To date, we have not found that this change has reduced our ability to attract long-term subscribers, but it may do so in the future.
-If we are unable to compete effectively against our existing new subscribers, our churn will likely increase and our business will be adversely affected.
+Churn approximated 4.6% for the first fiscal quarter of 2008 and 4.1% for the same period of fiscal 2007.
+Churn increased due to a reduction in the number of new residential subscribers in the first fiscal quarter of 2008 compared to the first fiscal quarter of 2007.
+The number of residential cancellations was approximately the same in the first fiscal quarter of 2008 and 2007 but the aggregate residential subscriber count was lower in the fiscal 2008 because of the Company's decision in early fiscal 2007 to focus its marketing on small businesses rather than residential.
+If we are unable to compete effectively against our existing competitors as well as against potential new entrants into the VoIP telephone service business, in both retaining our existing subscribers and attracting new subscribers, or if an increasing percentage of our customers decide to drop our VoIP services for other reasons such as cost, lack of use, or our inability to meet their requirements for phone service, our churn will likely increase and our business will be adversely affected.

-Subscriber acquisition cost: Subscriber acquisition cost is defined as costs for advertising, marketing, promotions, commissions and equipment subsidies.
+Subscriber acquisition cost: Subscriber acquisition cost is defined as the combined costs for advertising, marketing, promotions, commissions and equipment subsidies.
 Management reviews this metric to evaluate how effective our marketing programs are in acquiring new subscribers on an economical basis in the context of estimated subscriber lifetime value.
-Subscriber acquisition costs increased to \$139 per customer for the third fiscal quarter of 2007 from \$136 per customer for the comparable period in fiscal 2006.
-Subscriber acquisition costs increased for the third fiscal quarter of 2007 compared to the third fiscal quarter of fiscal 2006 due to an increase in sales promotions offered to new subscribers.
+Subscriber acquisition costs increased to \$138 per service for the first fiscal quarter of 2008 from \$135 per service for the comparable period in fiscal 2007 due to the Company's marketing focus on small businesses rather than residential subscribers.
+The cost of acquisition in the first fiscal quarter of 2008 for our business services was \$141 per service.